 In many dogs, the only sign seen may be a heart murmur.
 In many cases, the heart murmur is picked up by your veterinarian when your dog receives a routine physical examination.
 A stethoscope is necessary in most cases to hear the murmur.

 However, heart disease caused by an abnormal tricuspid valve can be progressive and can eventually lead to heart failure for some dogs.
-As blood continues to be regurgitated and flow back into the atrium, the blood volume in both the atrium will increase, causing both the atrium and the ventricle to become enlarged.
+As blood continues to be regurgitated and flow back into the atrium, the blood volume in both the atrium and the ventricle will increase, causing both to become enlarged.
 As the chambers reach their capacity for enlargement, the pressure inside both chambers will begin to increase, leading to right-sided heart failure.

 Signs of right-sided heart failure include: